choco-green/blog-website/README.md

 - `npm run build` to build for production app
 - `npm run test` to run any tests written for the app

+# Tech Stack Used
+- React
+- Jest for Unit testing
+- Cypress for Integration testing
+- Typescript
+- Tailwindcss